yassir3wad/nova-audit/README.md

 ];
 ```

-2. Add into your resource
+2. Add `Audits` `MorphMany` relation into your resource to list resource audits
 ```php
 <?php
 use Laravel\Nova\Fields\MorphMany;